AstarNetwork/dapps-staking-indexer-v3/README.md

 This drops then re-creates the database and regenerates any migrations.

 ## Deploy to the aquarium

+There are 3 manifests, one for each network: astar, shiden and shibuya.

 ```bash
 sqd deploy . -r --org astar-network -m manifests/astar.yaml